Virtual Technology Gives Education Students Dose of Reality

 Through opportunities to observe, assist and work directly with students in designing and implementing content-specific instruction, Stonehill Education students become reflective practitioners who apply educational theory to classroom instructional practice.

-Together, Education faculty, staff and students seek to:
+Together, Education Studies faculty, staff and students seek to:

 - Make education more responsive to the evolving needs of society by investigating the complexity of culture, language and learning differences in today’s public, private and parochial classrooms